grafana/grafana-operator/docs/docs/folder.md

       dashboards: "grafana"
 ```

-* Select an existing Folder in Grafana using its uid:
+* Select an existing Folder in Grafana using its UID:

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1